-PTA is the most commonly used psycho-acoustic method for testing a subject's ability to hear various sound frequencies.
+PTA is the most commonly used psycho-acoustic method for testing a patient's ability to hear various sound frequencies.
 PTA is the key hearing test for assessing air conduction (AC) and bone conduction (BC) hearing thresholds enabling the determination of degree and type (conductive or sensorineural) of the hearing loss.
 Hearing thresholds typically indicate the softest sound audible to an individual.
 AC stimuli can be delivered via headphone, insert earphones or loudspeakers.
-BC stimuli can be delivered via an electro-mechanical bone conductor which is positioned on the forehead or mastoid of the subject to be tested.
-If there is better hearing for bone conduction than for air conduction (airbone gap) a conductive hearing loss is likely.
-If both air and bone conduction thresholds are out of the normal range a sensorineural (cochlear or retro-cochlear impairment) is likely.
-PTA can be used to assess the hearing status for tonal stimuli in cooperative subjects who are able to perform the task, e.g., in clinics (conventional audiology, bed-side use, ambulances) and occupational medicine.
-In order to differentiate a detected sensorineural hearing loss, supra-threshold measurements (e.g. Fowler, Carhart, categorical loudness scaling) may be performed.
+BC stimuli is delivered via an electro-mechanical bone conductor which is positioned on the forehead or mastoid of the patient to be tested.
+If there is better hearing for bone conduction than for air conduction (air-bone gap) a conductive hearing loss is likely if the bone conduction levels are within the normal range of hearing.
+If both air and bone conduction thresholds are out of the normal range a sensorineural (cochlear or retro-cochlear impairment) or mixed hearing loss is likely if the bone is still better than the air conduction levels.
+PTA can be used to assess the hearing status for tonal stimuli in cooperative patients who are able to perform the task, e.g., in clinics (conventional audiology, bed-side use, ambulances) and occupational health.
+In order to differentiate a detected sensorineural hearing loss, suprathreshold measurements (e.g., Fowler, Carhart, categorical loudness scaling) may be performed.
 Otoacoustic emissions (OAE) and auditory evoked potentials (AEP) may be used for further topological diagnostics.
-Please note that for subjects who are not expected to be able to perform the test or are not able to react to the sound in a proper way to get frequency-specific information of the hearing loss, DPOAE or ASSR Threshold measurement is advised.
+Please note that for patients who are not expected to be able to perform the test or are not able to react to the sound in a proper way to get frequency-specific information of the hearing loss, DPOAE or ASSR threshold measurement is advised.

-The test procedure demands an examiner who controls the test and who evaluates the response of the tested subject.
+The test procedure demands an examiner who controls the test and who evaluates the response of the tested patient.
 Hearing is commonly tested at octave frequencies varying from low (250 Hz) to high frequencies (8 kHz).
 A typical test procedure (butterfly) starts at 1 kHz, moves up to higher frequencies, goes back to 1 kHz (re-check) and moves down to lower frequencies.
 It should be emphasized that the audiometric frequency range is just a part of the entire human auditory range, which extends between 20 Hz and 20 kHz.
-The core method of PTA is to present a pure-tone close to threshold, i.e. keep dropping the sound pressure level until the person stops responding (raising a hand or pressing a button) and then increasing the sound pressure level until the person starts responding again (see ISO 8253-1).
+The core method of PTA is to present a pure-tone close to threshold, i.e., keep dropping the sound pressure level until the person stops responding (raising a hand or pressing a button) and then increasing the sound pressure level until the person starts responding again (see ISO 8253-1).